BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [[Thermostat (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_Thermostat_JS)
 - Technologies Used: JavaScript, jQuery, Jasmine
-- Skills Learnt: How to build a single page JavaScript application from scratch.
-How to use web APIs to display temperatures from around the globe.
+- Skills Learnt:
+  * How to build a single page JavaScript application from scratch
+  * How to use web APIs to display temperatures from around the globe.
+  * ...

 ### Weekend Project - Bowling